italopessoa/sfate/README.md

 Using a simple Controller-> Service -> Repository implementation the code is organized in folders just for simplicity and avoid configuration errors on the on the beginning of developmento.
 - Repositories are in the folder DAL (Data Access Layer)
-- Services are in the folder Serivice
+- Services are in the folder Service
-- Since almost everything is covered by tests in the future those parts should be put in separated `Class Libraries`
+- Since almost everything is covered by tests, in the future, those parts should be put in separated `Class Libraries`
 - create  Startup class diferent files of to hold different settings

 ## Packages